 OH YEAH!
 This is a dish that just keeps on giving – if you have extra left over, add some nutritional yeast and boom you’ve got yourself some vegan cheese sauce.
 Pour over chickpea-lentil pasta for a REAL TREAT

-- 1 medium to large butternut squash, peeled, de-seeded & cubed.
+- 1 medium butternut squash, peeled, de-seeded & cubed.

 - 1 head cauliflower, broken into florets